UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Request a binding estimate from your moving company to ensure the price you see is the price you pay.

-• Budget for hidden utility costs associated with setting up new services, including connection fees, deposits, and service overlaps.
+• Budget for hidden utility costs associated with setting up utilities for a new home, including connection fees, deposits, and service overlaps.

 • Review your insurance coverage to determine if you need third-party liability protection or full value protection for your belongings.